Tai Chi Qigong Fall Prevention

 - Slow, focused, deliberate movement in full control.

 Tai Chi and Qigong for the physical body:

 - Strengthens the muscles to move as a unit (not in isolation as with lifting weights).

-- Improved posture, especially head and torso posture which can lead to instability as the weight bears forwards in daily life, increasing the load to carry.
+- Improved posture, especially head and torso posture which can lead to instability as the weight bears forwards in daily life.

 - Reduces muscular tension which causes rigid, awkward and unsteady movements.